Introduction WHO Global Strategy for Food Safety

 Global food safety threats

-Food systems, food supply chains, and food safety legislation have changed on a national and international level as a result of numerous food safety incidents and catastrophes.
+Food systems, food supply chains, and food safety legislation have changed on a national and international level as a result of numerous food safety and catastrophes.
 For instance, the multi-nation epidemics of Escherichia coli (STEC) that produce the Shiga and hepatitis A linked to contaminated seed sprouts and frozen berries, respectively.
 All of the aforementioned instances led to modifications in food systems and laws.
 Furthermore, changes in agricultural practice, enhanced intersectoral collaboration, surveillance and data sharing, and investigation of regulatory requirements for the future are already happening as a result of a global public health focus on antimicrobial resistance and recognition of the potential of the food and agricultural production system as a contributing factor.

 Global changes and their impact on the food supply chain